FAQ

 Studio shows do not have risers or stairs, and seating is general.
 Please arrive a little early so that our ushers can assist you with finding the best seating location.

-For patrons who are hearing impaired:
+For patrons who are hard of hearing:

-We offer assistive listening devices available on request in the lobby (ask the house manager or an usher).
+We all offer assistive listening devices available on request in the lobby (ask the house manager or an usher).
 Devices are limited, so please arrive early to request one.

 For patrons who are visually impaired: